-Michelle Sullivan, Director of Labor Relations
+Michelle Sullivan/s/ Director of Labor Relations Christine Oldenburg-McGee/s/ VP UPAMM

-FOR THE UNITED PHYSICIAN ASSISTANTS OF MICHIGAN MEDICINE

-Christine Oldenburg-McGee, VP UPAMM

-MOU II.
-MEETING SPACE
+MOU 2 MEETING SPACE

-A. The parties recognize that there may be occasions where a physician assistant needs a private location for a meeting with a union representative.
+The parties recognize that there may be occasions where a physician assistant needs a private location for a meeting with a union representative.
 Union representatives who are Michigan Medicine Employees have access to the health system's scheduling system for conference room space which can be used for this purpose.
 In the event of an urgent meeting that does not allow for scheduling of a conference room through the health system's scheduling system, the PA's or the PA's union representative's department or unit will assist the PA or the PA's union representative with finding a private meeting space.

-Michelle Sullivan, Director of Labor Relations
+Michelle Sullivan/s/ Director of Labor Relations Christine Oldenburg-McGee/s/ VP UPAMM

-FOR THE UNITED PHYSICIAN ASSISTANTS OF MICHIGAN MEDICINE

-Oldenburg-McGee, VP UPAMM

-MOU III.
-REVIEW PROCESS FOR LIMITED FAIR HEARING PROCEDURES
+MOU 3 REVIEW PROCESS FOR LIMITED FAIR HEARING PROCEDURES

-- Α. During the course of negotiations for the initial collective bargaining agreement between UPAMM (the Union) and the University of Michigan (the University), the parties discussed the Union's interest in ensuring that when an Employee has been subject to corrective action pursuant to the Medical Staff Bylaws, Rules and Regulations, and related policies and procedures, the Employee has a meaningful opportunity to seek review of that decisionmaking process to ensure it was conducted in conformity with the Bylaws. - Β. Although the limited fair hearing process provided for in Article 6.3 of the Medical Staff Bylaws allows for such review, the Chief of Staff (COS) and the Executive Committee on Clinical Affairs (ECCA) have the authority, on behalf of the Medical Staff, to modify or grant additional fair hearing rights, provided that those modifications remain consistent with the Bylaws, and subject to approval by the ECCA.
+- A. During the course of negotiations for the initial collective bargaining agreement between UPAMM (the Union) and the University of Michigan (the University), the parties discussed the Union's interest in ensuring that when an Employee has been subject to corrective action pursuant to the Medical Staff Bylaws, Rules and Regulations, and related policies and procedures, the Employee has a meaningful opportunity to seek review of that decision-making process to ensure it was conducted in conformity with the Bylaws. - B. Although the limited fair hearing process provided for in Article 6.3 of the Medical Staff Bylaws allows for such review, the Chief of Staff (COS) and the Executive Committee on Clinical Affairs (ECCA) have the authority, on behalf of the Medical Staff, to modify or grant additional fair hearing rights, provided that those modifications remain consistent with the Bylaws and subject to approval by the ECCA.
 The Employer has recommended, and the Medical Staff leadership has agreed to conduct a review of the limited fair hearing process afforded to Employees, with the intent to create a policy outlining additional fair hearing rights.
-Since the limited fair hearing process is under the sole discretion of the self-governing Medical Staff, The Employer cannot commit to any specific outcome of this review process, nor to any specific modifications to the limited fair hearing process.
-Any proposed modifications to the limited fair hearing process that result from this review are subject to approval by ECCA, which has sole authority to adopt, modify, or reject them. - C. It is anticipated that this review will commence within thirty (30) days of the date of this Memorandum, and make all reasonable efforts to bring it to a conclusion within six (6) months of the date of this Memorandum.
+Since the limited fair hearing process is under the sole discretion of the self-governing Medical Staff, The Employer cannot commit to any specific outcome of this review process, nor to any specific modifications to the limited fair hearing process that result from this review are subject to approval by ECCA, which has sole authority to adopt, modify, or reject them. - C. It is anticipated that this review will commence within thirty (30) days of the date of this Memorandum, and make all reasonable efforts to bring it to a conclusion within six (6) months of the date of this Memorandum.
 The Employer agrees that there will be an opportunity for Employees and the Union to provide their input for consideration in this review process, and that the Employer will keep the Union informed of the status of the review process.
 The Union understands, however, that this review process, and any resulting recommendations to ECCA for modifications to the limited fair hearing process, are outside the scope of the collective bargaining agreement.